tiaL-ops/interrogativebias/README.md

 This repository contains the code used to evaluate **User Modeling Bias in Large Language Models for Adaptive Learning**.

 This repo represents our working code for auditing **Amazon Nova Lite** (treated as a **black-box model**) on its **user modeling interface**.
-Our approach focuses on **interrogative bias**—analyzing the *questions* a model generates when simulating students with different personas and skill levels.
+Our approach focuses on **interrogative bias** :analyzing the *questions* a model generates when simulating students with different personas and skill levels.

 ---